nanojsx/nano/README.md

 - **SSR**
   Out of the box, very simple to use

+- **Pre-Rendering**
+  Renders your app to static html if you want.
+  (This is possible, but requires some knowledge.
+  I plan to make a tutorial soon.)

 - **Hydration**
   Render your app on the server and hydrate it on the client